MetronomeB/Gwent-Mulligan-Bot/README.md

 #### F. Explanation of Raw Data

-The raw data is a series of digits, every set of three of which, contains exact information about the mulligan.
+The raw data is a series of digits, for which ever set of three digits contain exact information about a mulligan.
 E.g.:

   * '013' means the first card ended up outside of top three, the second ended up at the very top, and the third ended up in the third spot.